CowNinja/LEWZbot/README.md

 ## Prerequisites:
-1. This Auto hotkey script interacts with [MEMUplay android client](https://www.memuplay.com/download.html).
+1. This AutoHotKey script interacts with [MEMUplay android client](https://www.memuplay.com/download.html).
 2. adb (Android debug bridge) can be obtained by downloading [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools).
+3. I use [AutoHotkey](https://www.autohotkey.com/) in windows to interact with MEMUplay Android client.
+AutoHotKey is a free, open-source scripting language for Windows that allows users to easily create small to complex scripts for all kinds of tasks such as: form fillers, auto-clicking, macros, etc.

 ## Settings:
 1. I've constrained the Android Client MEMUplay to run at a set resolution for now: